amoilanen/sniffr/README.md

 >it's very rarely a good idea to use user agent sniffing.
 You can almost always find a better, more broadly compatible way to solve your problem!
 [MDN: Browser detection using the user agent](https://developer.mozilla.org/en-US/docs/Browser_detection_using_the_user_agent)

+> Note: Sniffr is written in Typescript and includes all the necessary typings, can be used both in JavaScript and Typescript projects

 ## Why use it

 In case some browser-specific issue cannot be fixed uniformly across browsers we may need to perform some browser detection.
 For example, browser X crashes when function Y from library Z is used, so we have to detect when we are dealing with browser X and disable library Z.